visusolis/visusolis.github.io/content/w/theview.md

 Three dogs are chasing one another down the road, playfully.
 I see them every day, always running happily.

-I look up, someone is putting out their clothes, quite ambitious given the dark clouds coming up.
+I look up, someone is putting out their clothes to dry, quite ambitious given the dark clouds coming up.

 I stretch my back on the balcony.
 It’s been a good night, but my back is still aching a little bit.